 Learning the Clarinet

 The biggest consideration in terms of when to start the clarinet is really a physical one, which is the case for all woodwind and brass instruments.
-Students need to be able to comfortably reach and cover the finger holes on the clarinet.
-If they can’t do this the student will not be able to change the pitches quickly and will squeak a lot!
-This will cause students to quit quickly, so waiting an extra 6 months to start will make all the difference.
+Students need to be able to comfortably reach and cover the tone holes on the clarinet with their fingers.
+If they can’t do this, the student will not be able to change the pitches quickly and will squeak a lot!
+This will cause students to quit quickly.
+So waiting an extra 6 months to start will make all the difference.

 The clarinet is quite long and can be heavy on the right thumb, which helps balances the instrument.
-For my youngest students, I recommend a neck strap so it can help take some of the weight off the thumb.
-Neck straps are pretty inexpensive (generally around $25).
+For my youngest students, I recommend a neck strap and a thumb cushion.
+This can help take some of the weight off the thumb and make the clarinet more fun to learn.
+Neck straps are pretty inexpensive (generally around $25) and thumb cushions are about $6.

 The other area for parents to consider is ensuring that a decent instrument is bought and it is serviced annually.
 The clarinet can be made of plastic – generally fine for beginners and then when your child gets to an intermediate standard a wooden clarinet is much better for sound and quality.
 If looked after, a good wooden clarinet will keep working for many years.